Maryland suburbs will stay in Phase 2, but restrictions eased at state’s two NFL stadiums

 “They have taken numerous actions to protect the football team and the fans,” Gill said, adding the team will be responsible for enforcing social distancing and mask-wearing.

-The team said in a statement that tailgating will not be allowed, and vendors will only accept cashless payments.
+The team said in a statement that tailgating will not be allowed, and vendors will accept only cashless payments.

-Baltimore officials also announced Friday that a small number of fans would be allowed to attend a Nov.
+Baltimore officials also announced Friday that a small number of fans will be allowed to attend a Nov.
 1 home game of the Ravens at 71,008-seat M&T Bank Stadium.

 Mayor Bernard C. “Jack” Young said in a statement that he reviewed the team’s plan and believes it “takes into consideration the amount of thought and detail put into the Ravens’ protocols, as well as the size of the location and distancing possible.”